-Note: All examples in this blog post assume you have a copy of GraalVM EE (RC8 or later) downloaded, with the
+Note: All examples in this blog post assume you have a copy of GraalVM EE (19.3.0 or later) downloaded, with the

 $GRAALVM_HOME environment variable pointing to where it is extracted.
-You also need to have the
+You also need to install the

 But of course, C being an unsafe language, you can also do things like this: